Aatmaj-Zephyr/Learning-Python/Basic/Doubts/README.md

-Ask any doubts rekated to Python basic course by starting a pull request on doubts.md in this repo.
+Ask any doubts related to Python basic course by starting a pull request on doubts.md in this repo.

 You can also comment on the [dev.to platform](https://dev.to/aatmaj/launching-the-learning-python-course-5f31) or connect me via LinkedIn  or Gmail.